Mingyang-Li/cosmox/CONTRIBUTING.md

 2. Clone your forked repo

-3. Make sure you have the matching version of `pnpm` installed by running `pnpm --version`.
-Currently, we're on `9.8.10`

-4. Run `pnpm` to install dependencies.
+3. Run `pnpm install` to install dependencies.

-5. Start playing with the code!
+4. Start playing with the code!
 You can do some simple experimentation in your own project or start implementing a feature right away.

 ### Commands